openpnp/openpnp-openbuilds/README.md

 An OpenPnP compatible SMT pick and place machine based on [OpenBuilds](http://openbuildspartstore.com/) linear motion components.

-Current Status: In Development
+Current Status: Released

 IMPORTANT NOTE - READ THIS FIRST
 ---
 This machine was built as a prototype and development platform.
 It is not a final or even recommended design.
-This build allowed me to test out many ideas and to develop of the head, which is fairly stable.
+This build allowed me to test out many ideas and to develop the head, which is fairly stable.
 The next iteration of this design will have a much lower part count and be much easier to build.
 The head design will remain quite similar but the X/Y stage will be changing to linear rods and 3D printed supports.

 For announcements about this and other OpenPnP hardware, please join the OpenPnP mailing list at: http://groups.google.com/group/openpnp